 But alas, this data is severely underused..
 Citizens cannot find it – and if they do, it takes a lot of technical skills and perseverance to process the information.
 The data is locked up in dusty web portals, in the form of endless files with code that has no meaning to most citizens.
 The threshold to do something with the information is very high.
 It not only takes good coding and data analytics skills, one also needs a lot of imagination and subject matter expertise to discover the power and true potential of the encoded data.
 This results in only a fraction of the open data being effectively used.
 Some sources claim that this fraction represents only 12% of the open data published.

-Manyways.be closes the gap between technical mobility data and its use by citizens, developers, visitors, commuters, neighbors, mobility experts, academics and local governments themselves.
+Manyways.be closes the gap between technical mobility data and its use by citizens, developers, visitors, commuters, neighbours, mobility experts, academics and local governments themselves.
 The data gets unlocked, uniformized, stored and processed in real-time on a map and a dashboard with insightful graphs, visualisations and metrics.
 Manyways.be removes the technical thresholds through instant visualisation.

 The ManyWays approach